Socio-economic, political, legal and policy issues

 Economic value of fresh water

 At the moment, there is a lack of awareness of the meaning of a reliable fresh water supply for the regional economy.
-Therefore, Sander develops models that calculate the economic, social and environmental values of fresh water for the regional economy.
+Therefore, Noelle develops models that calculate the economic, social and environmental values of fresh water for the regional economy.
 These models also assess the socio-economic costs and benefits associated with innovative circular water management, and the economic risks and damages from interruptions in fresh water provision under policy inaction.
-Due to incommensurability issues between different values of water, Sander also looks at how these values are currently accounted for in decision making, and how such trade-offs could be made systematic and explicit.
+Due to incommensurability issues between different values of water, Noelle also looks at how these values are currently accounted for in decision making, and how such trade-offs could be made systematic and explicit.
 If the profits related to the use of nonconventional water resources in a smart water-grid can be made explicit, it is possible to identify business cases that enhance the economic and social drive to develop and implement these smart water-grids in the region.

 New responsibilities and opportunities for a smart water-grid